Self-Admitted GenAI Usage in Open-Source Software: Related Work

 The integration of GenAI tools into complex software development workflows and ecosystems also involves legal considerations.
 Wintersgill et al.~\cite{DBLP:journals/pacmse/WintersgillSHCP24} examined OSS license compliance from the perspectives of legal practitioners, identifying challenges in managing compliance for traditional software components.
 As AI-generated code becomes more and more prevalent in open-source projects, OSS compliance frameworks may need to be adapted to address questions of attribution, licensing obligations, and intellectual property considerations for AI-generated content.

-The limited analysis of current GenAI adoption policies represents a significant research opportunity.
-Our work contributes to filling this gap by examining how open-source projects are developing governance approaches to manage GenAI adoption and the specific risks and concerns (technical, ethical, legal) that drive these policy decisions.
+The limited analysis of current GenAI adoption policies represents an important research opportunity.
+Our work contributes to filling this gap by examining how open-source projects are developing governance approaches to manage GenAI adoption and the specific risks and concerns (technical, ethical, and legal) that drive these policy decisions.